brvpuyve/MS2PIP-for-DIA/README.md

 First of all, I would like to thank you for showing your interest into our GitHuB page.

-In close collaboration with the CompOmics group of Lennart Martens we worked out a complete workflow to use MS²PIP predi IA data extraction.
-Today, we bring you the full story of our idea and how you can benefit of our publicly available workflow in your own research.
-URL paper BioArchive !!
+In close collaboration with the CompOmics group of Lennart Martens we worked out a complete workflow to use MS²PIP predicted libraries for wide window DIA data extraction.
+Please refer to our manuscript posted on BioArchive !!

-We advise you to keep the material and methods section with you at all time to make things easier.
+Here, we give you a full tutorial to apply this workflow on your biological project.

 First, you have to install MS²PIP to enjoy all embedded features of this magnificent piece of machine learning.
-Here, I would like to refer to the GitHub page of MS²PIP:
+Here, I would like to refer to the GitHub page of MS²PIP: https://github.com/compomics/ms2pip_c/

+For this manuscript, I used a Linux operated machine to install MS²PIP in a virtual environment of Python3.(Thx to Yannick) If you wouldn't have acces to a server or Linux operated machine.
+I would recommend you to install the VirtualBox software to create a virtual clone on your Windows/iOS operated machine.

+Once MS²PIP is installed, you can install ELUDE from the Percolator GitHuB: https://github.com/percolator/percolator/releases ELUDE is embedded in one of the folders of the percolator repository.
+It can easily be installed with following command: sudo dpkg -i elude-v3-02-linux-amd64.deb